-Your condition can be easily detected through a series of tests during a comprehensive eye exam with one of our highly skilled and experienced doctors.
+Your condition can be easily detected through a series of tests during a comprehensive eye exam with one of our doctors.
 Your doctor will measure the thickness of the cornea and look for abnormalities in the endothelial cells using high magnification and a slit lamp, a tool that shines a thin sheet of light into the eye.
-Testing often includes a simple visual acuity test using a traditional eye chart.
-The severity of your condition will determine the type of treatment prescribed.
-We will always recommend the most conservative treatment possible to restore your vision.

-In the earliest stages of Fuchs' corneal dystrophy, your doctor may recommend a series of medicated eye drops to remove excess water from the cornea and reduce eye pressure.
-For advanced cases, a corneal transplant may be necessary to prevent total loss of vision.
-This involves removing the damaged cornea and replacing it with healthy cornea tissue from a donor.
-Securing donor cornea tissue is a relatively simple process since the patient does not need to share a blood type with the donor.
-After treatment, follow-up visits will be required to ensure you are recovering properly.
+In the earliest stages of Fuchs’ corneal dystrophy, your Ophthalmologist may recommend a series of medicated eye drops to remove excess water from the cornea and reduce eye pressure.
+For advanced cases, a partial thickness corneal transplant may be necessary.